tombresee/SensorAnalysis/index.md

 ### Jupyter Notebooks Code

 All code will be hosted within the github 'code' folder [here](https://github.com/tombresee/SensorAnalysis/tree/main/ENTER/code), but for viewing ease, the following rendered links are provided.
-If a link doesn't work the first time, give it a sec and retry, be patient...
+If a link doesn't work the first time, give it a sec and retry, be patient, they are pretty big files...

 - https://rawgit.org/
 - [Main Jupyter Code NbViewer](https://nbviewer.jupyter.org/github/tombresee/SensorAnalysis/tree/main/ENTER/code/)